Shelton-B/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project
+## Plans for improving the project

-Add your ideas here :)
+- Animated background images for each section
+- Include more recipe videos
+- A form to order online for customer pick up